jiannazzone/RetroDECK/wiki-rtd/docs/wiki_controllers/controllers-motion.md

 <img src="../../wiki_images/controllers/playstation-eye.png" width="250"><img src="../../wiki_images/controllers/playstation-move.png" width="250">

-The used for various titles on the PlayStation 3.
+Used for various titles on the PlayStation 3.

 #### How to configure / emulate